Naming law: Iran

+There are several regulations regarding personal names in the Islamic Republic of Iran.

+Names must not insult the Islamic religion or public morality, and they must not be associated with the opposite sex.

+Converts to Islam may change their name for religious reasons; however, changing Islamic names is prohibited.

+A person can request that the component Abd (meaning 'servant') be removed from their name.
+Additional names may also be omitted on official documents.

 Israel

 According to a law from 1956, a person should have a first name (more than one is permitted) and surname (a double-barrelled name is permitted).
 Children receive the surname of their married parents or the surname of their father if the surnames of their parents differ one from another.
 If their parents were not married or have a common-law marriage, children receive the surname of their mother unless both parents agreed to give them a double surname.
 Names can be double if there was no agreement about it between both parents who at least have a common-law marriage.
 If the parents do not have a common-law marriage children receive the surname of their mother only.

 It is permitted to change one's name or surname once in seven years, or even earlier provided the Ministry of Interior agrees.
 The Ministry may reject a name or surname if the possibility exists that the name is deceptive or that may be an offence to public policy and the public sentiment.

 In the case of adoption a child receives the adoptive parents' surname but keeps the original first name.

 In a case of person with no name, the Minister of Interior chooses the name in accordance with names of person's parents, grandparents, or the spouse in the case of marriage.
 However, the person can change this name within two months of the announcement.

 The father's name is provided by the mother of the person until the age of 16, or by the individuals themselves if they are above age 16.